pyjiang/pyjiang.github.io/README.md

 ### This site is forked from Trevor Bedford's lab (https://bedford.io) on github [pages](https://github.com/blab/blotter).
+Some layouts (such as member's page) are modified from Drummond Lab (http://drummondlab.org) github pages template.

 ## Instructions on building the site (on mac):